Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 First of all, from the entrance where the yellow frame is impressive.

 The balcony wall is “Holobrick”, which is the same as the neighboring prefectural library.
-It seems to be an excellent design in terms of functionality, but the reason we adopted it in the music hall is probably because of the uniformity of the design.
+It seems to be an excellent design in terms of functionality, but the reason it was adopted in the Music Hall is probably because of the uniformity of the design.
 So, check out last year's report for details.

 * Click here for the report of the library building tour >>

-Although it is not a spacious space, the gorgeous and impactful use of colors will excite the mood, so it may be a design suitable for the entrance of the music hall.
+Although it is not a spacious space, the brilliant and high-impact coloration will excite you, so it might be a design suitable for the entrance of the music hall.

 The bright and open foyer feels like the Maekawa architecture.